alanrob17/ASP.NET-Core-Razor-Pages-Web-Development/10-Server-Side-And-Client-Side-Validations.md

 Because we have left the ViewModel name as ``BlogPost`` means that we don't have to do any changes in the ``Edit.cshtml`` Razor page.

 Now run the application to see if you can open the ``Edit.cshtml`` Razor page.
 When you update a record it should work.
-We are now using a View Model instead of a Domain Model which the the better practice.
+We are now using a View Model instead of a Domain Model which is best practice.

 We are now at the stage of adding validation.
 Because we are using View Models we have to add the attributes.
 When we are using Domain Models the attributes aren't required.